paralus/website/docs/References/troubleshooting.md

 ### 5. How is this different from Teleport?

+[Teleport](https://goteleport.com/) is an identity-aware access management and security for dynamic environments such as Kubernetes clusters, databases, and other cloud resources.
+Below are some of the salient features of Teleport:

+- Identity-Aware Access Management: Teleport provides fine-grained access control based on user identities, roles, and permissions, ensuring secure access to resources.
+- Single Sign-On (SSO): Users can log in once and access multiple resources without the need for repeated authentication, streamlining the user experience.
+- Multi-Factor Authentication (MFA): Enhances security by requiring additional authentication factors beyond just a password.
+- Session Recording and Audit Trails: Teleport records user sessions and access events, providing a comprehensive audit trail for compliance and security monitoring.

-Teleport while it also has the ability to provide secure access to Kubernetes clusters is a much more clunky solution as it:
+While it also has the ability to provide secure access to Kubernetes clusters is a much more clunky solution as it:

 - requires setup per cluster
 - requires the use of Kubernetes secrets to mount the Teleport user token to the cluster